Do you know how much to hang a door? Many don’t, and it’s costing them.

 Whether you need to buy materials to do the job yourself or decide to hire a carpenter to do it for you, it’s important to know what you ought to be paying.

-In this guide, we’re going to take you through the pros and cons of hanging a door yourself versus trusting a chippy.
+This guide will take you through the pros and cons of hanging a door yourself versus trusting a chippy.
 We’ll also outline the cost considerations of either option.

 Hang the Door Yourself or Go Pro?